KauzClay/docs-tap/supply-chain/platform-engineering/how-to/deploying-supply-chains/install.hbs.md

 ## Installing using GitOps

-For information about how to manage and install Supply Chains in your build or full clusters, see [GitOps managed SupplyChains](./../deploying-supply-chains/gitops-managed.hbs.md).
+For information about how to manage and install Supply Chains in your build or full clusters, see [Manage SupplyChains with GitOps](./../deploying-supply-chains/gitops-managed.hbs.md).